palant/palant.info/content/articles/bitwarden-design-flaw-server-side-iterations/index.md

 Mind you, LastPass isn’t only being criticized for using a default iterations count that is three time lower than the [current OWASP recommendation](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#pbkdf2).
 LastPass also [failed to encrypt all data](/2022/12/24/what-data-does-lastpass-encrypt/), a flaw that Bitwarden doesn’t seem to share.
 LastPass also [kept the iterations count for older accounts dangerously low](/2022/12/28/lastpass-breach-the-significance-of-these-password-iterations/), something that Bitwarden hopefully didn’t do either (**Edit**: yes, they [did this](#c000002), some accounts have considerably lower iteration count).
 LastPass also [chose to downplay the breach instead of suggesting meaningful mitigation steps](/2022/12/26/whats-in-a-pr-statement-lastpass-breach-explained/), something that Bitwarden hopefully wouldn’t do in this situation.
 Still, the protection offered by Bitwarden isn’t exactly optimal either.

+**Edit** (2023-01-23): Bitwarden increased the default client-side iterations to 350,000 a few days ago.
+So far this change only applies to new accounts, and it is unclear whether they plan to upgrade existing accounts automatically.
+And today OWASP changed their recommendation to 600,000 iterations, it has been adjusted to current hardware.

 {{< toc >}}

 ## How Bitwarden protects users’ data